aoloe/js-game-cipher/README.md

 ## Todo

-- show the language in the list
-- finish the modularization (compoments)
-- store the shared key in local storage
+- store the shared key in local storage when joining a shared cipher
 - initial sync with others
 - editing existing sentences for the author itself.
 - import / export sentences.